eastrand/Info310-semester-assignment/delivery/readme.txt

 This project processes the Peace Agreements dataset, downloads PDFs, performs OCR when needed, chunks documents, ingests them into Neo4j with vector embeddings, extracts a knowledge graph, and provides a RAG-based QA interface.
 This document explains how to run the pipeline assuming you only have normal Python installed.

+NOTE: there might be some redundant or unused pip installs in the install section

 Install Jupyter Notebook
 Run:
 pip install notebook